RavDas/Petshop-App-Deployment/README.md

 ### STEP 7 -Adding Ansible Repository in Ubuntu

-Now we are going to run the below commands on the Ansible server
+Now we are going to run the below commands on Jenkins server EC2 instance (Ubun) to add Ansible repository.

 Update your system packages: